ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 * Deploy and remove addon services for your instance
 * Upgrade certain license editions for your instance

 The {{site.data.keyword.vmwaresolutions_short}} console provides a detailed view of each of your vCenter Server instances.
 For each instance, the **Summary** tab includes a link to the vCenter console and other details about the instance and management components.
 The **Infrastructure** tab shows details about the instance's clusters, hosts, storage, and networking, and allows you to add or remove clusters and hosts and storage.
-On the **Update and patch** tab, you can upgrade certain license editions.
+On the **Licensing** tab, you can upgrade certain license editions.
 On the **Services** tab, you can view and manage the add-on services that are deployed for your instance.
 The **Deployment history** tab shows a history of all actions that are performed on your instance.

 ## IBM Cloud for VMware Solutions components
 {: #under_the_hood-comp}